tradingeconomics/tradingeconomics/Documentation/source/index.html.md

 Click on any method below for a sample.
 Please note the sample request is limited in scope to a few countries and indicators and responds with a maximum of 10 rows.
 Trading Economics live acounts have access to more than 20 million indicators for nearly 200 countries.

-**Methods**
+### Methods

 <span class="methods">

-* Get list of all indicators
+* List of all indicators
 <a target = '_blank' href="https://api.tradingeconomics.com/indicators?c=guest:guest">/indicators</a>

-* List of Indicators by Country
+* List of indicators by country
 <a target = '_blank' href="https://api.tradingeconomics.com/country/united states?c=guest:guest">/country/{country}</a>

-* List of Indicators with multiple countries
+* List of indicators with multiple countries
 <a target = '_blank' href="https://api.tradingeconomics.com/country/united states,china?c=guest:guest">/country/{countries}</a>

 * Country/Indicator pair